 In India, people of different cultures live together with harmony, which makes India a multi-religious society.
-Besides Hinduism, other religion like Christianity, Islam, Sikhism, Buddhism, and Jainism have a large following in India.
-Hinduism is practiced by more than 80.4 percent of the people, there are 13.4 percent Muslims, 2.3 percent Christians and 1.8 percent Sikhs.
+Besides Hinduism, other religions like Christianity, Islam, Sikhism, Buddhism, and Jainism have a large following in India.
+Hinduism is practiced by more than 80.4 percent of the people, there are 13.4 percent Muslims, 2.3 percent Christians, and 1.8 percent Sikhs.
 The rest of the people follow Buddhism, Jainism, and other religions.

 India is famous for religious festivals.
 Hindu festivals like Diwali, Dusshera, Holi, etc. are celebrated all over the world.
 Muslims celebrated Eid, Christians celebrate Easter and Christmas, Sikhs celebrate Guru Nanak Jayanti.
-Buddha Purnima and Mahavir Jayanti are celebrated by the Buddhist and the Jains respectively.
+Buddha Purnima and Mahavir Jayanti are celebrated by the Buddhists and the Jains respectively.
 During these festivals, people exchange greetings, forgetting their religious affiliations.

 India is a secular nation and it is clear from the Preamble of our Constitution.
 We find a kind of emotional unity in our country.
 The very name of our country India brings us emotionally close.
-We may be in any part of the world, but we will always be called Indians, no matter what the religion we follow and what religion we belong to.
+We may be in any part of the world, but we will always be called Indians, no matter what religion we follow and what religion we belong to.
 India’s diversity has always been recognized as a source of its strength.

-Independent India inherited a conservative community which followed the rigidity of the caste system and had diverse religions.
+Independent India inherited a conservative community that followed the rigidity of the caste system and had diverse religions.
 The Indian Constitution attaches paramount importance to secularism.
 It states that there would is no state religion in India.
 The state will neither establish a religion of its own nor confer any special patronage upon any particular religion.
 The typical Indian concept of secularism is defined as Sarva Dharma Samabhava.

 Indian civilization has always been based on religious and moral values.
-Herein lies its unity and strength. in all parts of the country, cultural unity, the unity of the way of life and outlook transcends the vast diversity in faiths and beliefs, at times bordering on superstition, magic, charms and other practices.
+Herein lies its unity and strength. in all parts of the country, cultural unity, the unity of the way of life and outlook transcends the vast diversity in faiths and beliefs, at times bordering on superstition, magic, charms, and other practices.
 One may travel from one part of the country to another and everywhere he will recognize a common thread in some aspect of life, which makes him feel at home.
 This is because the Indian culture has preserved its fundamental character through the ages.

 We have experienced revolutionary economic and political changes in recent times, but our past clings very much to us.
 Our rich cultural heritage has passed from one generation to another and in this process, it has got nurtured and renewed.

 At times, we have witnessed conflicts and disturbances.
-Certain anti-national and external forces try to disrupt the unity of the country by arousing communal feeling and sentiments.
+Certain anti-national and external forces try to disrupt the unity of the country by arousing communal feelings and sentiments.
 The demolition of Babri Masjid, Mumbai blasts, the massacre of innocent Sikhs in the 1984 riots, Gujarat riots of 2002, blasts in the capital of the country, terror attack in Mumbai, etc., resulted in the loss of thousands of lives.
 The militancy problem in Jammu and Kashmir and the North-East have further weakened the secular fabric of India.

 Terrorism should not be allowed to raise its ugly head and destroy our basic unity.
 We can overcome this problem if we bury our differences and work unitedly for the unity and integrity of the country.